Fine structure from normal iterability

-\ifthenelse{\boolean{chapmode}}{\chapter} {\section}{Interlude: Grounds of mice via strategically $\sigma$-closed forcings} In this brief section we use Theorem \ref{thm:finite_gen_hull} (finitely generated hulls) to prove Theorem \ref{thm:sigma_grounds}.
+In this brief section we use Theorem \ref{thm:finite_gen_hull} (finitely generated hulls) to prove Theorem \ref{thm:sigma_grounds}.
 However, the rest of the paper does not depend on this section.
 Recall that if $N\sats\ZFC$ then a \emph{ground} of $N$ is a $W\sub N$ such that there is $\PP\in W$ and $G\in N$ such that $G$ is $(W,\PP)$-generic and $N=W[G]$.